sdash77/arcgis-python-api/tests/README.md

 # Tests

 This directory contains everything needed to run tests on various parts of the Python API.
+The `run_tests.py` script in this directory is how you run tests on your local dev copy of `geosaurus/src`.

-## Useage
+## `run_tests.py` Useage

-To run all unit tests and all sanity tests:
+To run specific tests:

-`python run_tests.py --unit --sanity`
+    `python run_tests.py ./unit/foo.py ./integration/bar.py`

-To run one specific unit test:
+To run all unit tests and all tests in the `./integration/foobar/` dir:

-`python run_tests.py --unit ./unit/test_arcgis/../foo.py`

-To run one specific integration test:

-`python run_tests.py --integration ./integration/../foo.py`
+    `python run_tests.py ./unit/ ./integration/foobar/`

-To run a specific suite file of tests:
+To run a specific suite file of tests (For example, our regression suite):

-`python run_tests.py --suite /path/to/suite.yaml`
+    `python run_tests.py --suite ./_suites/regression.yaml`

-You can glob paths to test multiple files.
-For example, to run all tests in the `./unit/foobar/` folder, you would run:
+    Note: you can make your own suite file and specify a path to it: see the below section on how suite files are made

+To run a notebook test with the `nbconvert` headless runner:
+    `python run_tests.py ./notebook/foo.ipynb`

+To run a widget test with the `selenium` browser runner (Requires the `selenium` python package, as well as the `Chrome`/`Firefox` selenium driver standalone executables in the PATH):
-`python run_tests.py --unit ./unit/foobar/*.py`
+    `python run_tests.py ./widget/integration/automated/foo.ipynb`

 ## ./unit